Red-Pandaz/epervier-contracts/README.md

 > - 🤖 **AI-assisted development** - Code generated with AI tools requires careful review
 > - 🔬 **Research prototype** - Intended for academic and experimental use only
 > - 🚫 **No security audits** - Smart contracts have not undergone professional security audits
-> - 🧪 **Unaudited cryptographic implementation** - The underlying ETHFALCON library is experimental
+> - 🧪 **One person team** - There is currently no one else developing, reviewing or maintaining this work

 A comprehensive post-quantum cryptographic smart contract system built on Ethereum, featuring quantum-resistant digital signatures and NFT transfers using the Evervier variant of the ETHFALCON signature scheme.